jatingow/JatinGOW/README.md

 ## Hi there 👋
+I am Jatin, A CSE student who is enthusiastic about Technology and who loves to create projects that solve IRL problems and sometimes just for FUN.

+🔭 I’m currently working on an offline music player for windows.
+🌱 I’m currently learning React JS and after that plan to learn React Native.

+*Outside of tech, I am a Cinephile and really into various forms of music.*
 <!--
 **jatingow/JatinGOW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.